planetfederal/workshops/workshops/qgis/doc/source/processing/ranges.rst

 Ranges
 ======

-As a final step before we begin our analysis of the data, let's load the remaining required data sets using some of the techniques we have learnt thus far.
-Remember to reproject all the new layers to the correct CRS and save the files to the ``workspace\data`` directory.
+As a final step before we begin our analysis of the data, let's load the remaining required data sets using some of the techniques we have learned thus far.
+Remember to reproject all the new layers to the correct CRS and save the files to the ``workspace/data`` directory.

 The key layer for our analysis are the ranges of antelope in various seasons of the year with the **RANGE** attribute contains one of the following codes: